 In a matter of days, you’ve succumbed to all of the typical flu symptoms – fever, chills, body aches and a cough that just won’t let up.
 But what you don’t know is that your cough is really an infection and you are getting sicker by the day.

 While many people who experience the flu won’t become critically ill, there are some who will end up in the hospital from secondary infections and other complications.
-An estimated 200,000 people in the US are hospitalized each year because of the flu, the Centers for Disease Control reports.
+An estimated 200,000 people in the US are hospitalized each year because of the flu, the Centers for Disease Control and Prevention reports.

 “[ECMO] is a form of life support that essentially does the job of the lungs outside of the body,” Dr. Schwartz said.
 “It takes the patient’s un-oxygenated blood in through plastic tubing that is attached to the patient, pumps it through the machine, and then puts the oxygenated blood back into the patient’s body.”